HighLo-Engine/HighLo-Engine/README.md

 You can always create pull requests but keep in mind that the engine is in active development right now.

+# Our working method

+We use the feature-branch working method.
+This means that new features are being implemented in their own branches.
+If the development of the feature is finished, the branch gets merged into the master branch.

 # Screenshots

 ![HighLo-Engine](/Screenshots/HighLo-Screenshot-1.png?raw=true "HighLo-Engine-1")